pyepics/pyepics/doc/ca.rst

          * `conn`    ``True``/``False``:  whether channel is connected.

-   Internally, a connection callback is used so that you should not need to explicitly connect to a channel.
+   Internally, a connection callback is used so that you should not need to explicitly connect to a channel, unless you are having difficulty with dropped connections.

 .. function:: connect_channel(chid, [timeout=None, [verbose=False, [force=True]]])